 Schools are encouraged to contact the police in case of serious incidents.
 In particular if the incident involves:

 - Pupils being followed by strangers

 Report a school safe incident

-Schools are urged to complete and submit the school safe incident form so we can inform other schools in the locality of these incidents:
+Schools are encouraged to complete and submit the school safe incident form so we can inform other schools in the locality of these incidents:

 Serious incidents should be reported to the police (appropriate for the majority of school safe incidents).

 Prompt notification of an incident enables the EGfL web team to contact colleagues who will provide security related support and advice to schools.
 This helps to respond to emergencies quickly whilst minimising the risk to personal safety.

 What to do when you receive a form